shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 Functions within a JIT runtime need to be aware they could have different compiled representations (e.g. one simple compile and one later optimized compile for the same function).
-Shorebird takes advantage of this quirk of Dart’s architecture, to insert a new interpreter, as an alternative mechanism for a function to use to execute.
+Shorebird takes advantage of this quirk of Dart’s architecture to insert a new interpreter as an alternative mechanism for a function to use to execute.
 This allows us to effectively replace parts of your application at runtime without needing to compile new code on the device.